the-sumeet/curler/README.md

 ## Features

 - Execute curl commands written in file.
+- Curler file is just a bash file, with `curler.sh` extension.
+Hence, you we can share the file with others, and they can execute the request without any dependencies (except curl) needed.
 - Write success result and error to file.
 - View results in a file.